antoninklopp/Automatic_CMakeLists/README.md

 Launch the script.
 It should create a CMakeLists.txt in each folder.
 Than, use CMake as usual.

+You can find a test project, that illustrates how to organize your folders for your program to work.

 # Adding information to CMakeLists

 If you are using other dependencies than the one in your project you ca put a